fubinf/sedrila/docs/course_testing.md

 One aspect of SeDriLa content checking is making sure that any hyperlinks to external resources work as expected.

-Such checking should be integrated into `sedrila author`, to be activated by a new option `--check-links`:

 - Link checking needs to follow redirects.
 - Not all links that work alright also result in HTTP 200 status.
   `sedrila` should probably allow specifying a different (specifically expected for this particular link)